emo3/wgisrv/.delivery/build_cookbook/README.md

 require 'spec_helper'

 describe 'godzilla::default' do
-  context 'When all attributes are default, on Redhat 7.4' do
+  context 'When all attributes are default, on RedHat 7.5' do
     let(:chef_run) do
       runner = ChefSpec::ServerRunner.new(platform: 'redhat', version: '7.5')
       runner.converge(described_recipe)